 This New England Journal of Medicine commentary weighs the cost-benefit balance for technology and advocates for the development of clear boundaries around the use of modes of communication to achieve greater periods of uninterrupted work and higher quality patient care.
 Read here.

 AMA Podcast: Reframing Compassion Fatigue: Reframing Compassion Fatigue: Compassion as a Tool for Combating Burnout

 Dr. Rola Hallam, British-Syrian consultant anesthetist, humanitarian and founder of CanDo, a social enterprise that enables local, frontline health care workers to provide health care to their own war-affected communities, shares the story of her “valley of darkness” and how compassion can be a tool to combat burnout.
 Click here to listen.

 AMA: These 6 Physician Specialties Have the Most Burnout

 The American Medical Association (AMA) recently completed an Organizational Biopsy showcasing 2022 trends in different performance categories.
 The data was compiled in order to serve as a national comparison among health care organization.
 Read more from the AMA here.

 The American Medical Association's Physician Well-being Program stives to raise awareness surrounding the issue of physician wellness while also offering resources and solutions to promote a healthier system.
 Read more from the AMA and discover resources here.

 Below are links to efforts that TMA has made over the past year to highlight wellness.

-- From The President: A message from TMA's President Edward Capparelli, MD, addressing physician burnout.
+- From The President: A message from TMA's Immediate Past President Edward Capparelli, MD, addressing physician burnout.
 Click here to read.